Classroom Ideas from the Journal of Economic Perspectives

 Here we provide an index for two teaching-oriented columns from the JEP.

-Important Note: The links on this page will only work if your internet access is via an institution participating in the JSTOR project.
+Important Note: The links on this page will only work if your internet access is via an institution with a JSTOR subscription.

 "In presenting economic puzzles, I have three goals in mind: some puzzles are chosen to stimulate research; others offer examples that will help undergraduate and graduate teaching; all should provide quality distractions during seminars."

 - Noisy Prisoners, Manhattan Locations and More - Barry Nalebuff, Summer 1987

 - Choose a Curtain, Duel-ity, Two Point Conversions, and More - Barry Nalebuff, Autumn 1987

 - Penny Stocks, Discount Brokers, Better Bidding and More - Barry Nalebuff, Winter 1988

 - Cider in Your Ear, Continuing Dilemma, The Last Shall Be First, and More - Barry Nalebuff, Spring 1988